poezio/poezio/doc/source/misc/ssl.rst

 is probably not great), or if you want to be even more restrictive (only allowing 256 bits of security *and* forward secrecy, for example).

+For example, gmail.com (and subsequent XMPP services) only support RC4-MD5 and RC4-SHA, so you will want to set the option to ``RC4`` (or the default with ``:RC4`` appended, just in case they upgrade their service, though that is very unlikely).
+Please consider moving to a better XMPP service provider.

 Certificate validation
 ~~~~~~~~~~~~~~~~~~~~~~